wesdoyle/when-is-chess/README.md

 # when-is-chess

-This app tells me which days have chess events within Madison Public Libraries.
+This app outputs chess events for the current month at public Libaries in Madison.

 `cd mpl`

 `scrapy crawl chess`